rhysd/actionlint/CONTRIBUTING.md

 make build
 ```

-It generates data set for checking popular actions in `popular_actions.go`.
-To regenerate it, run `go generate`.
+It generates some sources with `go generate`.
-The command runs [`generate-popular-actions`](./scripts/generate-popular-actions) script.

 ## How to run tests